 What does any of this matter?

 It’s worth noting that there is a modest anti-psychiatry movement that heavily criticizes the medical-model approach to understanding and diagnosing mental illness.
-While I think many of the concerns raised by this movement are meaningful, I also recognize a significant value in psychiatry.
-I have the privilege of working with many skilled psychiatrists here in New York City and elsewhere who view the medical model as merely one part of an overall approach to helping those who are in distress.
+While we think many of the concerns raised by this movement are meaningful, we also recognize a significant value in psychiatry.
+We have the privilege of working with many skilled psychiatrists here in New York City and elsewhere who view the medical model as merely one part of an overall approach to helping those who are in distress.